HL7/fhir-saner/fsh/ig-data/input/pagecontent/situational_awareness_measures.md

 This is simply another form of Proportion measure, since what is being counted in the numerator and denominator come from the same initial population.

+NOTE: The score for this measure group **shall** always range from 0 to 1, where 1 represents the highest rate of cumulative growth.
+If there were no prior event, the growth rate will be 1 in the first reporting period because the number of total events is the same as the number of new events.
+The number of total events never exceed the number of new events becasue they are counted at the same point in time (new events is part of total events).
+When the number of new events is 0, the measure score **shall** be reported as 0.
+Implementations failing to account for this may generate divide by zero exceptions, or attempt to report NaN (Not a Number) values, which can result in errors elsewhere.

 The [Covid Trends](https://aatishb.com/covidtrends/) site demonstrates use of this measure in a graph to show the trajectory of confirmed cases.
 When plotted over time on a log-log scale, this kind of measure illustrates significant changes in events with exponential rates of growth.
 An example plot is shown below:

 ![Graph of Covid Trends in the World as of July 25, 2020](CovidTrends.png)